 - several sprigs of fresh thyme or 1 teaspoon dried thyme

 - 1 pound of steelhead trout cut into 3 or 4 fillets

 - Heat oil in ovenproof skillet and preheat the oven to 375 degrees F.

 - Add onion and saute until onion turns slightly yellow, 4-5 minutes.

 - Add garlic and saute until fragrant, about 1 minute more.

 - Add the tomatoes and simmer gently for about 10 minutes.
 Use a potato masher to partly puree the tomatoes and the onions.

-- Stir in the olives, pickled jalapeños, capers and seasonings except for the parsley.
+- Stir in the olives, pickled jalapeños, capers, broth and seasonings except for the parsley.
+If you want extra sauce, add the reserved juice from the tomatoes.
 Simmer for another 5 minutes.

 The recipe calls for a small amount of salt, since other ingredients are fairly salty.
 Have a good-quality salt on the table, like Himalayan Pink Salt or Maldon Salt, for guests who want to add more.

-Keywords: main dish, fish dinner, company meal, mexican food, Veracruz style, pickled jalapenos, capers
+Keywords: main dish, fish dinner, company meal, mexican food, Veracruz style, pickled jalapenos, capers, steelhead trout